What is interest?

 While these tools are readily available on the internet and often offered by lenders, not many people actually do one.
-We also designed our own interactive amortization schedule calculator, which you can download for free below by clicking the link.

 The numbers are staggering.

 Let’s say you just bought a house.
 You have good credit and little debt, so you landed a 30-year mortgage with a fixed interest rate of 4%.
-To makes things simple, let’s say you put 20% down and have a conventional loan (a 20% down payment eliminates mortgage insurance, which will add even more to the monthly payment).
+To make things simple, let’s say you put 20% down and have a conventional loan (a 20% down payment eliminates mortgage insurance, which will add even more to the monthly payment).
 The balance of your mortgage is $200,000, your yearly home insurance is $500, and your taxes are $3,000.
 You just made your first payment of $1246.50 (PITI).
 If you take out taxes and insurance, the payment going toward the loan and interest is $954.83 (PI).

 Want to know where your money is going?